Meteor-Community-Packages/meteor-collection2/README.md

 Books.simpleSchema().namedContext("insertForm").validateOne({title: "Ulysses", author: "James Joyce"}, "title", {modifier: false});
 ```

-## Unique
+## Additional SimpleSchema Options

 In addition to all the other schema validation options documented in the
 [simple-schema](https://github.com/aldeed/meteor-simple-schema) package, the
+collection2 package adds `unique`, `denyInsert`, `denyUpdate`, and `autoValue`.

+### unique

-collection2 package adds one more: `unique`.
-Set this to true in your schema
-to ensure that non-unique values will never be set for the key.
-You may want
+Set `unique: true` in your schema to ensure that non-unique values will never
-to ensure a unique mongo index on the server as well.
+be set for the key.
+You may want to ensure a unique mongo index on the server
+as well.

 Note: This check is currently not 100% foolproof for updates.
 It is possible
 for a malicious user to bypass the check.
 This is not a fixable issue given